-In this paper we study a broad class of polynomial optimization problems whose constraints and objective functions exhibit sparsity patterns.
+We study a broad class of polynomial optimization problems whose constraints and objective functions exhibit sparsity patterns.
 We give two characterizations of the number of critical points to these problems, one as a mixed volume and one as an intersection product on a toric variety.
-As a corollary, we obtain a convex geometric interpretation of polar degrees, a classical invariant of algebraic varieties as well as Euclidean distance degrees.
-Furthermore, we prove BKK generality of Lagrange systems in many instances.
-Motivated by our result expressing the algebraic degree of sparse polynomial optimisation problems via Porteus' formula, in the appendix we answer a related question concerning the degree of sparse determinantal varieties.
+As a corollary, we obtain a convex geometric interpretation of polar degrees, a classical invariant of algebraic varieties, as well as Euclidean distance degrees.
+Furthermore, we prove the BKK generality of Lagrange systems in many instances.

 { \textbf{Keywords: } sparse polynomial optimization, toric varieties, algebraic degree, ED degree, polar degree}

 { \textbf{MSC2020: } 90C26, 14M25, 14Q20, 52B20}